mario-oliver/Netflix/README.md

 ### Installing and Configuring Prisma, MongoDB, and NextAuth

+#### Prisma and MongoDB

 Running the following commands:

-- `npm install -D prisma`
+- `npm install prisma --save-dev`
 - `npx prisma init`

 Creates our /prisma folder with the schema.prisma.
 We changed our config to be MongoDB.
 This changes our .env to now point to a placeholder mongoDB URL

 We then utilize Prisma Client.
 However, to get it to run correctly we utilize lib/prismadb.ts & global.d.ts.
-The implementation functions normal for production, but prevents the spinning up of a ton of prisma instances during hot reloading of next.js. _Note, we ran into some issues with prisma client.
-Instead I ran 'npm install prisma --save-dev' and that corrected our environment issues._
+The implementation functions normal for production, but prevents the spinning up of a ton of prisma instances during hot reloading of next.js.

-- `npm install @prisma/client`

 Once the models are created run the below command to create your collections using the corresponding models.

 - 'npx prisma db push"

+#### NextAuth

+Install:

+- npm install next-auth
+- npm install bcrypt
+- npm i -D @types/bcrypt

+Create the [...nextauth].ts file in api/ folder.
+Here we create a host of things, including the logic for Credentials and how we authorize credentials, finding unique user, validating proper email and password inputs, and return that user.
+We also include important Jason Web Token logic and provide new env variables for secrets.